 Next, head to Twitter Feeds » Settings and click the blue button to login and authorize your Twitter account.

-Next, scroll down to the Feed Settings area where you can choose to display any of the following feed types:
+Next, scroll down to the Feed Settings area.
+The pro version of this plugin lets you choose to display your tweets in different feed types:

 - User Timeline: A feed of posts from your main Twitter timeline.